 The study additionally found that increasing the stringency of teacher licensing, especially through more rigorous academic coursework, for in-state candidates can discourage lower quality teachers but does not affect the overall average teacher quality.
 The increased stringency does not disproportionality affect high-poverty districts or teacher candidate diversity either.

 This study analyzed 37 distinct dimensions of teacher certification, accounting for changes over the time period 1991 to 2007, with a sample of 26,280 teachers.
 Teacher quality was measured primarily on the competitiveness of the undergraduate institutions where they completed a bachelor’s degree.
-From the data, teacher migration within a state (or teachers moving across district lines) was found to be 23% and cross-state migration to only be 2%, a sharp contrast.
-The fact that increased stringency in licensing can decrease cross-state migration even further suggests a significant challenge for states to address in order to attract more teachers.
+From the data, teacher in-migration (or specifically, teachers who taught in a different state last year) was found to be 2%.
+When licensing stringency increases by one standard deviation, it cuts this already very low number in half, dropping from 2% to 1%.
+This suggests a significant challenge for states to address in order to attract more teachers.

 Hindered teacher mobility can contribute to teacher shortages seen across the U.S. States having trouble finding teachers within their borders may be able to attract workers from other states.
 However, differing state licensing processes may deter teachers from investing time in going through a process they have already completed.